Constipation and Soiling

 - Are they comfortable sitting on the toilet and sitting there long enough?
 Does he/she need a child’s toilet seat and a stool to feel safe?

 - Are they afraid to sit on the toilet or to have a poo/are they trying to hold it in?
 It could be that they have had a painful toileting experience in the past

-If you think your child is constipated, or as a young person feel you may be constipated, please seek advice and support either from your health visitor or GP.
+If you think your child is constipated, or as a young person feel you may be constipated, please seek advice and support either from your Health Visitor, School Nurse or GP.

 How can we help?

 We can give you help and advice about both treating and preventing constipation in your child.
 This will involve an assessment appointment and support with good toileting routines and fluid intake.

 Further treatment may involve the use of Movicol which is the recommended medication for childhood constipation (NICE guidance).